guedes/pgxn-utils/README.md

 -----------

-PGXN Utils are a set of tasks that help developers to create PostgreSQL extensions, putting the extension's files in the recomended places and helping to bundle and release them to PGXN.
+PGXN Utils are a set of tasks that help developers to create PostgreSQL extensions, putting the extension's files in the recommended places and helping to bundle and release them to PGXN.

 How to install it?